cslarsen/mickey-scheme/README.md

   * It's __buggy__: There are inherent bugs in the engine as well as erronous implementations of library functions.

-  * It does not collect __garbage__: Currently, there is no garbage collector.
-Adding a simple mark-and-sweep GC is trivial, though, so I'll get to it once I think it's important enough.

   * It doesn't support __continuations__ (yet):  I think I'll have to convert to continuation passing style for a proper implementation of